 Best Museums For Kids In London

-Family friendly museums
+Family friendly museums for the May Half Term

-From Dippy the dinosaur to scientific sleepovers to star-gazing at The Royal Observatory, London‘s plethora of museums provide tons of engaging and educational fun for all the family.
+From Dippy the dinosaur to scientific sleepovers to star-gazing at The Royal Observatory, London’s plethora of museums provide tonnes of engaging and educational fun for all the family.
 If you’re looking for some child-friendly fun this spring, here’s our pick of the best museums for kids in London.

-The Best Museums For Kids In London
+Best Museums For Kids In London 2025

 A dinosaur skeleton at the Natural History Museum